Improving your diet and health are common New Year’s resolutions. But improving your financial health needs to be a priority, too.

 The APR decreased slightly, but not enough to make a meaningful difference.
 You can’t just hope that APRs decrease.
 Paying off your debt and not running a balance are the only sure ways to avoid paying credit card interest.

 4. Maximize your cash back

-When you make your purchases in 2019, make sure you’re maximizing your savings and cash back.
+When you make your purchases in 2020, make sure you’re being rewarded for them with cash back.

 Weigh whether you’d be better off earning more cash back with a credit card that has an annual fee but higher cash-back rewards, or a no-annual fee card that has a lower cash-back percentage.

 Credit card shopping portals are also places where you can potentially maximize your cash back.
-By going through your credit card’s website or through a site such as Ebates, you can potentially earn more than your usual cash back.
-On a site like Ebates, you’re earning cash back in addition to what you earn on your cash-back credit card.
+By going through your credit card’s website or through a site such as Rakuten, formerly known as Ebates, you can potentially earn more than your usual cash back.
+On a site like Rakuten, you’re earning cash back in addition to what you earn on your cash-back credit card.

 5. Evaluate your budget